mardiros/tursu/README.md

 📄 Document: login.feature
-🥒 Feature: User login with their own password
+🥒 Feature: User sign in with their own password
 🎬 Scenario: User can login
 ✅ Given a user Bob with password dumbsecret
-✅ When Bob login with password dumbsecret
+✅ When Bob signs in with password dumbsecret
 ✅ Then the user is connected with username Bob

 📄 Document: login.feature
-🥒 Feature: User login with their own password
+🥒 Feature: User sign in with their own password
 🎬 Scenario: User can't login with wrong password
 ✅ Given a user Bob with password dumbsecret
-✅ When Bob login with password notthat
+✅ When Bob signs in with password notthat
 ✅ Then the user is not connected

 📄 Document: login.feature
-🥒 Feature: User login with their own password
+🥒 Feature: User sign in with their own password
 🎬 Scenario: User can't login with someone else username ✅ Given a user Bob with password bobsecret
 ✅ Given a user Alice with password alicesecret
-✅ When Alice login with password bobsecret
+✅ When Alice signs in with password bobsecret
 ✅ Then the user is not connected
                                                                          PASSED